 For more information about the EuroSIDA Study, please contact the Coordinating Centre at: email@example.com

-Primary funding for EuroSIDA is provided by the European Union’s Seventh Framework Programme for research, technological development and demonstration under EuroCoord grant agreement n˚ 260694.
-Current support also includes unrestricted grants by Bristol-Myers Squibb, Gilead, GlaxoSmithKline LLC, Janssen R&D, Merck and Co.
+EuroSIDA was supported by the European Union’s Seventh Framework Programme for research, technological development and demonstration under EuroCoord grant agreement n˚ 260694.
+Current support includes unrestricted grants by Bristol-Myers Squibb, Gilead, GlaxoSmithKline LLC, Janssen R&D, Merck and Co.
 Inc., Pfizer Inc. The participation of centres from Switzerland was supported by The Swiss National Science Foundation (Grant 108787).
-Study supported by grant [grant number DNRF126] from the Danish National Research Foundation.
+The study is also supported by a grant [grant number DNRF126] from the Danish National Research Foundation.

 EuroSIDA countries and regions: